 To reject events misreconstructed with a candidate shower object, events are required to have a \code{Pandora} shower score of less than 0.3.
-Interactions involving a \pizero{} are removed by constraining the three-dimensional distance between the interaction vertex and the start of the shower to no more than 12\,cm.
-In addition, the $\mathrm{d}E/\mathrm{d}x$ on the collection plane is required to be less than 7\,MeV/cm and the average angle between the shower's momentum vector and its associated hits (a proxy for the Moli\`ere angle) to less than 15$\degree$.
+Interactions involving a \pizero{} are removed by requiring the three-dimensional distance between the reconstructed interaction vertex and the start of the electromagnetic shower to be less than 12\,cm.
+Electron-induced showers originate at the vertex, while photons typically convert after a characteristic gap, with a conversion distance of approximately 25\,cm \cite{numu-pi0}.
+The chosen threshold accounts for shower-vertex misreconstruction.
+In addition, the $\mathrm{d}E/\mathrm{d}x$ on the collection plane is required to be less than 7\,MeV/cm.
+This loose cut helps to remove events with obvious reconstruction failures and enables the BDT to discriminate between electron and photon showers.
+Finally, the average angle between the shower's momentum vector and its associated hits (a proxy for the Moli\`ere angle) is required to be less than 15$\degree$.
 See Supplemental Material for event distributions as a function of the selection parameters \cite{SupplementalMaterial}.